Mobileiron (NASDAQ:MOBL) Stock Price Down 6.6% Following Insider Selling

-Shares of Mobileiron Inc (NASDAQ:MOBL) fell 6.6% during mid-day trading on Friday after an insider sold shares in the company.
+Mobileiron Inc (NASDAQ:MOBL) shares traded down 6.6% during mid-day trading on Friday after an insider sold shares in the company.
 The stock traded as low as $5.60 and last traded at $6.23, 2,387,700 shares changed hands during trading.
 An increase of 137% from the average session volume of 1,007,545 shares.
 The stock had previously closed at $6.67.

-Specifically, VP Brian Foster sold 7,500 shares of the firm’s stock in a transaction that occurred on Monday, May 18th.
-The stock was sold at an average price of $4.50, for a total transaction of $33,750.00.
-Following the completion of the sale, the vice president now owns 383,742 shares in the company, valued at approximately $1,726,839.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, VP Sohail M. Parekh sold 40,000 shares of the firm’s stock in a transaction that occurred on Monday, May 4th.
-The shares were sold at an average price of $4.74, for a total value of $189,600.00.
-Following the sale, the vice president now owns 511,232 shares of the company’s stock, valued at approximately $2,423,239.68.
+Specifically, VP Sohail M. Parekh sold 40,000 shares of the stock in a transaction that occurred on Monday, May 4th.
+The stock was sold at an average price of $4.74, for a total value of $189,600.00.
+Following the transaction, the vice president now owns 511,232 shares in the company, valued at $2,423,239.68.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, VP Brian Foster sold 7,500 shares of the stock in a transaction that occurred on Monday, May 18th.
+The stock was sold at an average price of $4.50, for a total value of $33,750.00.
+Following the completion of the transaction, the vice president now owns 383,742 shares in the company, valued at approximately $1,726,839.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 153,300 shares of company stock worth $956,544.
-Company insiders own 17.30% of the company’s stock.
+In the last 90 days, insiders have sold 153,300 shares of company stock worth $956,544.
+17.30% of the stock is owned by corporate insiders.

-A number of brokerages have weighed in on MOBL.
-BidaskClub upgraded Mobileiron from a “hold” rating to a “buy” rating in a research note on Friday, July 24th.
-Northland Securities restated a “hold” rating and set a $6.00 price objective (up previously from $5.00) on shares of Mobileiron in a research note on Thursday.
-Finally, Zacks Investment Research upgraded Mobileiron from a “hold” rating to a “buy” rating and set a $5.25 price objective for the company in a research note on Friday, May 1st.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $6.42.
+MOBL has been the topic of several recent research reports.
+Zacks Investment Research upgraded Mobileiron from a “hold” rating to a “buy” rating and set a $5.25 price target on the stock in a report on Friday, May 1st.
+Northland Securities reiterated a “hold” rating and issued a $6.00 price target (up previously from $5.00) on shares of Mobileiron in a report on Thursday.
+Finally, BidaskClub upgraded Mobileiron from a “hold” rating to a “buy” rating in a report on Friday, July 24th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average target price of $6.42.

-Mobileiron (NASDAQ:MOBL) last issued its earnings results on Wednesday, July 29th.
-The software maker reported $0.04 EPS for the quarter, topping the consensus estimate of ($0.03) by $0.07.
-The company had revenue of $58.93 million during the quarter, compared to analyst estimates of $49.91 million.
+Mobileiron (NASDAQ:MOBL) last posted its earnings results on Wednesday, July 29th.
+The software maker reported $0.04 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.03) by $0.07.
 Mobileiron had a negative return on equity of 96.72% and a negative net margin of 17.37%.
-The business’s revenue was up 15.8% on a year-over-year basis.
-During the same quarter last year, the firm earned ($0.04) EPS.
-Research analysts anticipate that Mobileiron Inc will post -0.4 earnings per share for the current fiscal year.
+The company had revenue of $58.93 million for the quarter, compared to analyst estimates of $49.91 million.
+During the same quarter last year, the company earned ($0.04) earnings per share.
+The company’s revenue for the quarter was up 15.8% on a year-over-year basis.
+Equities analysts predict that Mobileiron Inc will post -0.4 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Advisor Group Holdings Inc. acquired a new position in shares of Mobileiron in the 1st quarter worth approximately $55,000.
-Arizona State Retirement System acquired a new position in Mobileiron during the 1st quarter valued at approximately $60,000.
-Aperio Group LLC acquired a new position in Mobileiron during the 1st quarter valued at approximately $67,000.
-Balyasny Asset Management LLC acquired a new position in Mobileiron during the 1st quarter valued at approximately $67,000.
-Finally, Diversified Trust Co acquired a new position in Mobileiron during the 2nd quarter valued at approximately $109,000.
+Several hedge funds have recently bought and sold shares of the company.
+Swiss National Bank lifted its holdings in shares of Mobileiron by 3.4% in the first quarter.
+Swiss National Bank now owns 130,400 shares of the software maker’s stock valued at $496,000 after purchasing an additional 4,300 shares in the last quarter.
+Alliancebernstein L.P. lifted its holdings in shares of Mobileiron by 5.0% in the first quarter.
+Alliancebernstein L.P. now owns 113,230 shares of the software maker’s stock valued at $430,000 after purchasing an additional 5,400 shares in the last quarter.
+Credit Suisse AG increased its position in shares of Mobileiron by 6.3% during the fourth quarter.
+Credit Suisse AG now owns 95,159 shares of the software maker’s stock valued at $463,000 after acquiring an additional 5,635 shares during the last quarter.
+AXA increased its position in shares of Mobileiron by 26.4% during the fourth quarter.
+AXA now owns 51,300 shares of the software maker’s stock valued at $249,000 after acquiring an additional 10,700 shares during the last quarter.
+Finally, Advisor Group Holdings Inc. purchased a new stake in shares of Mobileiron during the first quarter valued at approximately $55,000.
 Institutional investors own 66.85% of the company’s stock.

 About Mobileiron (NASDAQ:MOBL)